opensearch-project/opensearch-plugins/UPGRADING.md

 ## Upgrading Plugins to OpenSearch and OpenSearch Dashboards

 In [introducing OpenSearch](https://aws.amazon.com/blogs/opensource/introducing-opensearch/) we promised that _"The Amazon OpenSearch Service APIs will be backward compatible with the existing service APIs to eliminate any need for customers to update their current client code or applications.
-Additionally, just as we did for previous versions of Elasticsearch, we will provide a seamless upgrade path from existing Elasticsearch 6.x and 7.x managed clusters to OpenSearch."_ We [asked customers](https://discuss.opendistrocommunity.dev/t/upgrade-path-to-opensearch/5788/10) about what that would look like and concluded that the north star should be drop-in replacement without downtime.
-This means that one should be able to install OpenSearch 1.0, join an ODFE 1.13/ES 7.10.x cluster, and it should just work.
-The umbrella for this work is OpenSearch#671 and opensearch-plugins#12 for plugins.
+Additionally, just as we did for previous versions of Elasticsearch, we will provide a seamless upgrade path from existing Elasticsearch 6.x and 7.x managed clusters to OpenSearch."_ We also [asked customers](https://discuss.opendistrocommunity.dev/t/upgrade-path-to-opensearch/5788/10) about what that would look like, and scoped what _upgrading_ and _backwards compatibility_ mean.

-These are all the steps to upgrade plugins to work with OpenSearch and OpenSearch Dashboards 1.0.0, with backwards compatibility, including building, and passing all tests.
+### Upgrading to OpenSearch

+> Upgrading your cluster from ElasticSearch to OpenSearch and OpenSearch Dashboards is just like upgrading your cluster between versions of ElasticSearch and Kibana.
+Specifically, OpenSearch supports rolling upgrades and restart upgrades from ElasticSearch 6.8.0 through ElasticSearch 7.10.2 and to OpenSearch 1.0.
+OpenSearch Dashboards supports restart upgrades from Kibana 6.8.0 through Kibana 7.10.2 and to OpenSearch Dashboards 1.0.

 ### OpenSearch Plugins

+When upgrading plugins, consider the above statement.

+The following steps are generally known as required to upgrade plugins to work with OpenSearch and OpenSearch Dashboards 1.0.0, with backwards compatibility, including building, and passing all tests.

 #### Building